4th EMMC International Workshop 2023

 Software

-by Marco Musto (Citrine Informatics, DE/US)
+by Marco Musto (Citrine Informatics, US)

 The path from academic research to valued software for industrial use